In today’s world, an annuity is a popular way to accumulate or hold money for and during retirement.

 National Western Life offers a variety of fixed and fixed-indexed annuities

-Before buying, ask yourself these questions.
+Before buying ask these Questions,

 Buying an annuity contract is a major financial decision which should be considered